xeruf/eve/README.md

 Therefore,

-- every class belongs in it's own folder with the same name
+- every class belongs in its own folder with the same name
-- every sub-class belongs within it's parent folder.
+- every sub-class belongs within its parents folder

 Thus, as of currently we have the following directory tree: